January 1992 (1st revision)

 P. Machinery and Machine Guarding

 For most applications machine guarding is an engineering control method that is the best of several of available options for protecting personnel working around machinery and equipment.
 The installation of machinery and machine guards is a governing factor in controlling and preventing accidents and injuries.
 The selection of a guarding method to be used if the machine does not have a manufacturer's installed guard may depend on a number of things such as space limitations; size of stock, and frequency of use.
 The following general guidelines are provided to assist in that selection.
 For detailed information consult OSHA Standard 29 CFR 1910.211.
-A copy is available in the Office of Safety and Environmental Programs.

 Design and construction characteristics of machine guards include: